#table

 Create table using #date without column names or types specified

-In most instances, being more specific with your table’s structure can be beneficial.
+In most instances, being more specific with your table’s structure is useful.
 To illustrate, you might want to assign specific column names.
 These can be supplied as a list in the first argument.

 #table(